MicrosoftDocs/azure-docs/articles/aks/node-autoprovision.md

 AKS with NAP manages the Kubernetes version upgrades and VM OS disk updates for you by default.

 ### Kubernetes upgrades
-Kubernetes upgrades for NAP node pools is dictated by the Control Plane Kubernetes version.
+Kubernetes upgrades for NAP node pools follows the Control Plane Kubernetes version.
 If you perform a cluster upgrade, your NAP nodes are updated automatically to follow the same versioning.

 ### Node image updates
 By default NAP node pool virtual machines are automatically updated when a new image is available.
 If you wish to pin a node pool at a certain node image version, you can set the imageVersion on the node class: